SomeRandoLameo/mclib-3ds/README.md

 # mclib-3ds
-C++ library for connecting to Minecraft servers.
+C++ library for connecting to Minecraft servers on the Nintendo3DS

 ## Features
 - Full protocol for Minecraft 1.10 through 1.12.2
-- Premium and offline mode
+- Premium (*THE MS AUTH IS NOT YET SUPPORTED*) and offline mode
 - Yggdrasil API (*THE MS AUTH IS NOT YET SUPPORTED*)
 - Logging in with passwords or tokens (*THE MS AUTH IS NOT YET SUPPORTED*)
-- Reading and using token from launcher
 - Encryption
 - Compression
 - Log in to Forge servers (*THE MS AUTH IS NOT YET SUPPORTED*)